genforce/eqgan-sa/README.md

 The flag `--use_sel` indicates using the spatial encoding layer or not, while `--align_loss` determines whether using the alignment loss.

 You may replace `--data` by the paths of other datasets.
 We set `--aug` to `noaug` to disable the ADA augmentation, i.e., switching to StyleGAN2 instead of StyleGAN2-ADA.
-We close the path length regularization and style mixing because they have a little effect on our method.
+We close the path length regularization and style mixing because they have little effect on our method.

 ## Pretrained Models